Yes, you can walk on water: with Surface Tension.

-I am frequently asked about surface tension : what it is all about, why it’s important, what it does and how it applies to different substances.
+I am frequently asked about surface tension - what it's all about, why it’s important, what it does, and how it applies to different substances.

 or as technical as:

 A liquid exists as a liquid because of the attractive forces between molecules.
-These are called intermolecular forces or van deel Waals’ forces.
+These are called intermolecular forces or Van der Waals’ forces.

 Molecules within the liquid are surrounded by other molecules and are attracted in every direction with equal force.
 Molecules exposed to the surface are unstable because of the attractive forces are not equal and they are drawn away from the surface.
 As a result the liquid tends to contract the surface area until the equilibrium is reached.
 That happens when the surface reaches its minimum.